apify/apify-docs/sources/platform/integrations/zapier.md

 ### Scrape Single URL

 > Runs a scraper for the website and returns its content as text, markdown and HTML.
-> This action is made for getting content of a single page, for example, to use in large language models (LLM) flows.
+> This action is for getting content of a single page to use, for example, in LLM flows.

 ### Set Key-Value Store Record